RegisterSalad/Microgrid_Storage_Module/README.txt

 - "Microgird"
 - "MicrogridGenerator"

-The original copies are in the "Unmodified" folder
+The original copies are suffixed as Unmodified